dancryer/PHPCI/UPGRADE.md

 `composer.json` file (many bundles and PHP libraries are already available as Composer packages -- search for them on [Packagist](http://packagist.org/)).

-Remove your current `vendors` directory.
+Remove your current `vendor` directory.

 Finally, run Composer: